eczarny/emergence/README.markdown

 The Xcode project depends on the Synergy binaries being at this location so that Emergence includes them within its application bundle.

-Besides Synergy, the only other dependency is [Sparkle] [1].
-Please download and install the Sparkle framework to:
+In  addition  to Synergy, [Sparkle] [3] and [ZeroKit] [4] are also required when building Emergence.
+Please download and install these frameworks to:

     /Library/Frameworks/

-If everything worked the Xcode build should succeed.
+If everything is in its proper place the Xcode build should succeed.

 # What if I find a bug, or what if I want to help?